Martin1982/live-broadcast-bundle/README.md

         sonata.block.service.youtubeauth:
             contexts:   [admin]

+### Step 4: Add these lines to your parameters.yml (used for generating a thumbnail URL)
+	parameters:
+	    router.request_context.host: broadcast.com
+	    router.request_context.scheme: https

 ## Add new output platforms

 ### Step 1: Create a new Channel Entity in Entity/Channel that extends the BaseChannel (e.g. ChannelNew)